zedlopez/ifm/Examples/ADayForFreshSushi.md

 	say "'That's the ticket, sweetie!
 Bring it on.'"

 Instead of opening the can:
 	say "'Oh, for--!'
 The evil fish breaks out in exasperation and hives.
 'Screw the screwing around with the screwtop.
-SHE never has to do that.'line-so-blank'Well, SHE is not here,' you reply.
-'What do you suggest?'line-so-blank'>FEED FISH<' says the fish promptly, making fishy faces and pointing at you with his fin.
+SHE never has to do that.'

+'Well, SHE is not here,' you reply.
+'What do you suggest?'

+'>FEED FISH<' says the fish promptly, making fishy faces and pointing at you with his fin.
 'Simplicity.
 Try it.'"

 Instead of inserting the can into something:
 	say "'HelLLLOOO,' screams the fish.
 'Whatever happened to FEEDING MEEE?'"

 The easel is a supporter in the Studio.
 It is scenery.
 On the easel is a painting.
 Understand "portrait" or "image" as the painting.

 The description of the painting is "Only partway finished, but you can tell what it is: Britney's mother.
-You only met the old woman once, before she faded out of existence in a little hospice in Salzburg.line-so-blankIn the picture, her hands are grasping tightly at a small grey bottle, the pills to which she became addicted in her old age, and strange, gargoyle-like forms clutch at her arms and whisper in her ears.line-so-blankBut the disturbing thing, the truly awful thing, is the small figure of Britney herself, down in the corner, unmistakable: she is walking away.
-Her back turned.line-so-blankYou thought she'd finally talked this out, but evidently not.
+You only met the old woman once, before she faded out of existence in a little hospice in Salzburg.

+In the picture, her hands are grasping tightly at a small grey bottle, the pills to which she became addicted in her old age, and strange, gargoyle-like forms clutch at her arms and whisper in her ears.

+But the disturbing thing, the truly awful thing, is the small figure of Britney herself, down in the corner, unmistakable: she is walking away.
+Her back turned.

+You thought she'd finally talked this out, but evidently not.
 Still feels guilty for leaving.
 You only barely stop yourself from tracing, with your finger, those tiny slumped shoulders..."

 Instead of taking the painting, say "No, you'd better leave it.
 It'd freak her out if you moved it."

 Before examining the painting for the first time:
 	say "A ferocious banging from the aquarium attracts your attention as you go to look at the painting.
 'Hey!' screams the fish.
-'She doesn't like strangers looking at her paintings before they're DOONNNE!'line-so-blank'Shut up, you,' you reply casually.
+'She doesn't like strangers looking at her paintings before they're DOONNNE!'

+'Shut up, you,' you reply casually.
 'I'm not a stranger.'
 But the fish puts you off a little bit, and your heart is already in your mouth before you see the painting itself...".

 Instead of examining the painting more than once:
 	say "Once is really enough.
 It's pretty much embedded in your consciousness now."

 After doing something to the painting:
 	say "'So what's it of?' asks the fish, as you turn away.
-'She never asks if I want to see them, you know?'line-so-blank'Her mother,' you respond without thinking.line-so-blank'Yeah?
+'She never asks if I want to see them, you know?'

+'Her mother,' you respond without thinking.

+'Yeah?
 Man.
 I never knew my mother.
 Eggs, that's the way to go.'"

 The window is scenery in the Studio.
 The window can be openable.
 The window can be open.
 It is openable and closed.
 Understand "windows" as the window.
 The description of the window is "[if open]Through the windows you get a lovely view of the street outside.
 At the moment, the glass is thrown open, and a light breeze is blowing through.[otherwise]Through the windows, you get a lovely view of the street outside -- the little fountain on the corner, the slightly dilapidated but nonetheless magnificent Jugendstil architecture of the facing building.
 The glass itself is shut, however.[end if]"